abcafr/github-actions-test/README.md

 We've seen two ways that a workflow can be triggered in GitHub:

-- An array of events: [push, pull_request] ect.
+- An array of events: [push, pull_request]
 - A triggering on an event type:
   pull_request:
-  types: [closed, assigned, opened] ect.
+  types: [closed, assigned, opened]

 The third way is with an event called **repository_dispatch**, and is triggered when a RESTful request is made to the repositorys API.
-This code:
+This workflow:

 ```yaml
 name: Trigger On Repository Dispatch